Copycat Carrabba’s Tagliarini Picchi Pacchiu, Linguine Toscana

 But not so much that it is overpowering.
 This pasta recipe is garlic-perfection in a sauce of summer’s freshly-ripened tomatoes, basil, and olive oil.

 In this little neck of the woods in South Carolina, there are no Italian eateries . . . seriously!
-And those that try to prepare Italian food fall way off the radar into the ‘horrible and inedible’ abyss.
+And those who try to prepare Italian food fall way off the radar into the ‘horrible and inedible’ abyss.
 (Well, there is one place in town that makes an outstanding ‘Osso Bucco’, but that’s where the menu ends for Italian anything.
 The closest thing to decent Italian food is in the larger city of Greenville near us, which has a blossoming, vibrant culinary scene brewing.
 Nevertheless, all of the eateries there naturally focus on the “New South” explosion of inventive menus . . . reasonably the right thing to do, but still nothing Italian.

 Now I’m not a huge ‘chain restaurant’ fan, but rather prefer small family-owned eateries.
 But I have to say that you can really get a good Italian meal at Carrabba’s.
 The first time we went with a couple of friends.
 One of them ordered a pasta dish that I had never heard of or tried, “Tagilarini Picchi Pacchiu” In fact this friend ordered two entrees, one to eat while at the restaurant and the other to take home and enjoy at home.
 All I could think of was that this dish must really be good!

 NOTE: The name of this entree has been changed at Carrabba’s, possibly due to the same thing I felt . . . not many Americans are familiar with either Tagliarini or Picchi Pacchiu.
-Yet many are familiar with both ‘linguine’ and ‘Toscana’. for whatever reason, the restaurant change the name of this dish.
+Yet many are familiar with both ‘linguine’ and ‘Toscana’. for whatever reason, the restaurant changed the name of this dish.

 What is Tagliarini?